chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Create an install script
 -----------------------------------------------------
-An install script is used to install Chef client when bootstrapping a new node.
-It simply pulls the Chef client package from your artifact store, and then installs it.
+An install script is used to install Chef Infra Client when bootstrapping a new node.
+It simply pulls the Chef Infra Client package from your artifact store, and then installs it.
 For example, on Debian-based Linux systems, it would look similar to this:

 .. code-block:: bash